zeroeval/zeroeval-ts/README.md

 The `ze.wrap()` function automatically detects the client type and applies the appropriate tracing.
 Currently supported:

 - **OpenAI** - Full support for chat completions, embeddings, images, audio, streaming, and token usage
+- **Vercel AI SDK** - Full support for generateText, streamText, generateObject, embed, and more

 The wrapper approach provides better TypeScript support compared to monkey patching and traces: